joshbegley/nyt-latest/README.md

 `Feeling stuck on today’s puzzle?
 We can help.`\
 https://nytimes.com/2025/05/12/crosswords/spelling-bee-forum.html

-**Kurdish Insurgent Group Says It Will End Conflict With Turkish State**\
+**Kurdish Insurgent Group Says It Is Ending Conflict With Turkish State**\
-`The Kurdistan Workers’ Party, or P.K.K., said on Monday that it would lay down its arms, a decision that could reverberate across neighboring countries.`\
+`The Kurdistan Workers’ Party, or P.K.K., said that it would lay down its arms and disband, a decision that could reverberate in neighboring countries.`\
 https://nytimes.com/2025/05/12/world/europe/kurdish-pkk-turkey.html

 **India great Virat Kohli announces retirement from Test cricket**\